bleemeo/squirreldb-ingestor/README.md

 `--mqtt-id 2` to the second.

-Note that running multiple ingestors doesn't give you high availability, if one ingestor is down, the messages won't be processed until it's restarted (but you won't lose any metric).
+Note that running multiple ingestors doesn't give you high availability, if one ingestor is down, the messages won't be processed until it's restarted.
+This is not much of an issue since the messages are buffered in NATS so you won't lose any metric.
+Moreover, the ingestor is stateless, so it can be restarted with the same configuration, which might be automated by an orchestrator like Kubernetes.

 ## Contributing